 I love sheet cakes.
 They are so easy to put together.

 They can be cut into teeny tiny squares for the strange people who “don’t really like sweets.”
 What does that even mean?!

 Or great big giant bars for those of us who practice portion control by only having one piece, no matter the size.

 Now let’s get to the frosting.
 MMMMM, frosting!
 Of course, one of my favorite parts of any cake.

 I wanted the creamy feeling of cream cheese mixed with a rich caramel flavor.
 This icing is still a bit warm when you spread it, so it goes on super smooth and then it sets up a bit as it cools.

 You can certainly adjust how salty you would like your salted caramel.
 I’d suggest you put at least a quarter teaspoon in for balance.
-I went full boor and put almost the full teaspoon in.
+I went full boor and put almost a whole teaspoon in.